kevinbuhmann/ng-static-site-generator/README.md

 `ng-static-site-generator` uses jekyll-style files for blog entries.
 Files are placed in the `blogPath` folder specifed in `ng-static-static-generator.json`.
 (Note: Nesting folders within the blog path is not yet supported.)

 - filename: `YYYY-MM-DD-url-slug.html` or `YYYY-MM-DD-url-slug.md` (e.g. `2017-06-26-this-is-a-blog-entry.html`)
 - file contents: Metadata is given at the top of file delimited by lines containing `---`.
-Everything after the second `---` is body conten written in html.
+Everything after the second `---` is body content written in html or markdown.

 Example: